-In the sport of Brazilian Jiu Jitsu, as distinct from the self defense aspect of the art, sometimes an effective strategy can be to take the match straight to the ground, with the other person in your guard.
+In the sport of Brazilian Jiu Jitsu (and a distinct departure from the self-defense aspect of the art), sometimes an effective strategy can be to take the match straight to the ground, with the other person in your guard.
 This is typically called either "pulling guard" or "jumping guard."
 I've personally seen quite a lot of very bad injuries caused by leaping in the air to "jump" guard, and we won't be looking at any of those options here.
 Instead, we'll look at five different categories of guard pulls that you can safely execute for both you and your partner.

 The classic pull from the feet starts with standard judo grips (you have a grip on your partner's lapel with your right hand, and their sleeve with your left hand).
 Step onto your partner's right hip with your left foot, keeping a little distance, and using the grips you have on their gi, swivel your head out in the direction of your partner's right foot.
 This should allow ample room for your free (right) foot to "windshield wiper" around your partner's waist, ending with them in your closed guard.
 You should have good posture control with the lapel grip, too.

 Tomoe Nage Style

 Setting the Pull Up With a Foot Sweep (or Ko Uchi)

 Using a ko uchi gari attempt to get your partner to step back with their right foot can really set up a nice guard pull.
 Because their leg is back now, once you step on their hip, you will have great momentum when you swing your head toward their foot.
 The mechanics are the same as the classic guard pull from here, so you can continue to develop that particular skill set while practicing this technique.
 Finally, other types of foot sweep (de ashi, for instance) can work well to set this up.